 In 2006 I went on an overnight camping trip in Everglades National Park and I was hooked.
 I paddled about 8 miles into the wilderness, camped on a chickee platform, and woke up to a pod of dolphins hunting as the sun was coming up.
 I never looked back.
 I get outdoors now as often as I can.
 Being an RN I have a flexible schedule and I am able to take many trips per year.
 Some of my most magical memories are my first trip to Zion, seeing Yosemite Valley, hiking to Phantom Ranch in the Grand Canyon, paddling the 100 mile wilderness waterway in The Everglades, and encountering mountain goats at Logan's pass in Glacier.
 I am very proud to be an ambassador for National Park Geek.
 Looking forward to sharing many more pictures and memories with you all.

 Ojai Valley School taught me that time in the wilderness generates important lessons and skills.
 That is one of the reasons I like the Junior Ranger programs.
-They help guide my activities in the National Parks.
+They help guide my activities in the national parks.

-I was really honored to help the National Park Service with the Find Your Park and Every Kid in a Park campaigns and I represented Let’s Move Outside at the White House, where I got to help First Lady Michelle Obama plant the White House garden.
+I was really honored to help the National Park Service with the Find Your Park and Every Kid in a Park campaign and I represented Let’s Move Outside at the White House, where I got to help First Lady Michelle Obama plant the White House garden.
 I was asked to help kick off the Rose Parade in 2016 and rode on the Find Your Adventure banner float.

-I am very proud to be the first student Buddy Bison Ambassador for National Park Trust.
-I believe that going to National Parks should be a right, not a privilege, and that all children should visit our National Parks.
+I am very proud to be the first Buddy Bison Student Ambassador for National Park Trust.
+I believe that going to national parks should be a right, not a privilege and that all children should visit our national parks.

-I was asked by the National Park Service and the National Park Foundation to play Trooper Tigran in “Ready, Set, Hike!” the National Parks episode of Mack and Moxy.
+I was asked by the National Park Service and the National Park Foundation to play Trooper Tigran in “Ready, Set, Hike!” the national parks episode of Mack and Moxy.
 Mack and Moxy is a children’s education show that focuses on causes and airs on PBS.
-My episode promotes the National Park Service Junior Ranger Programs.
+My episode promotes the National Park Service Junior Ranger programs.